-When you receive benefits from the SSI program, you will have a social security pay chart to show you how much you will receive with each payment.
-Your pay chart will be different from someone else's.
+When you receive benefits from the SSI program, you will have a Social Security pay chart to show you how much you will receive with each payment.
+Your pay chart will be different from someone else’s.
 It will typically vary year to year, as well.
-The Cost of Living Increase (COLA) for 2023 raised the amount you can receive by 8.7%.
+The Cost of Living Increase (COLA) for 2024 raised the amount you can receive by 3.2%.

 There is one main factor that is used to help determine the amount of your SSDI payment each month.
-This is because social Security Disability offers a monthly benefit for those that qualify.
-It's not a flat amount set for everybody that qualified, however.
+This is because Social Security Disability offers a monthly benefit for those who qualify.
+It’s not a flat amount set for everybody that qualified, however.
 Instead, the amount can vary depending on one main factor.

 The main factor in figuring out your SSDI benefit is your average lifetime earnings before you became disabled.
 While you might think the severity of your disability is a factor, it’s not.
 However, the severity of your disability might be a factor used to figure out other types of payments from other sources.